astronomer/docs/learn/get-started-with-airflow-part-2.md

     ![GitHub Provider](/img/tutorials/get-started-with-airflow-part-2_GitHubProvider.png)

-3. Copy the provider name and version by clicking on **Use Provider** in the top right corner.
+3. Copy the provider name and version by clicking **Use Provider** in the top right corner.
 4. Paste the provider name and version into the `requirements.txt` file of your Astro project.
 Make sure to only add `apache-airflow-providers-github=<version>` without `pip install`.
 5. Restart your Airflow environment by running `astro dev restart`.
 Unlike DAG code changes, package dependency changes require a complete restart of Airflow.